yyua8222/Sound-VECaps/README.md

     - A full version including visual and audio information (Sound-VECaps_full.csv).
     - A version that excludes all the visual-only contents (Sound-VECaps_audio.csv).

-- AudioCaps-E
+- AudioCaps-Enhanced (4430)
   - We also provide the enhanced caption of AudioCaps testing set, consisting of 886 pairs of audio captions, each audio has 5 captions (4430 captions in total):
-    - A full version including visual and audio information (AudioCaps-E_full.csv).
+    - A full version including visual and audio information (AudioCaps_Enhanced_full.csv).
-    - A version that excludes all the visual-only contents (AudioCaps-E_audio.csv).
+    - A version that excludes all the visual-only contents (AudioCaps_Enhanced_audio.csv).

-All the datasets can be downloaded from [Zenodo](https://zenodo.org/) and [HuggingFace](https://huggingface.co/datasets)
+All the datasets can be downloaded from [Zenodo](https://zenodo.org/records/12606207)

 ## Audio generation system
 Coming soon